AdobeDocs/journey-optimizer-b2b.en/help/user/buying-groups/buying-groups-overview.md

 ![Account roles diagram](assets/account-roles-diagram.png){width="800"}

 Within the account, there could be a subset of people who comprise the _buying group_.
-These are people within an account that will ultimately make the purchase decision, so they need special attention from the marketer and could need different information delivered to them than the other people associated with the account.
+These are people within an account that ultimately make the purchase decision, so they need special attention from the marketer and could need different information delivered to them than the other people associated with the account.
 Buying groups may comprise a different group of people for different product lines or offerings.
-For example, a cybersecurity product might typically require a Chief Information Offer or Chief Security Officer, and a representative from the Legal department to approve a purchase, but a bug tracking product might typically have a VP of Engineering and an IT Director as members of the buying group.
+For example, a cybersecurity product might typically require a Chief Information Officer or Chief Security Officer, and a representative from the Legal department to approve a purchase, but a bug tracking product might typically have a VP of Engineering and an IT Director as members of the buying group.

 ## Key components